The UK’s food and beverage industry is the country’s single largest manufacturing sector

 In order to achieve high workplace safety, Tiwana explains that there are two key areas of risk that companies in the food and beverage sector need to focus on.
 “First, there’s the production area and the various machinery that is used there,” Tiwana says.
-“In addition, there is the individual safety of each employee – what they wear, what products they have to protect themselves while working around the company premises.”
+“In addition, there is the individual safety of each employee – what they wear, what products they have to protect themselves while working around the company premises.
+This has been challenged further with the impact of Covid-19 and how this manifests for how organisations operate their sites safely for employees with social distancing measures.”

 Maintaining safety equipment